-Richard “Rick” Kopke, M.D., joined the staff of the Hough Ear Institute (HEI) and its affiliate, Otologic Medical Clinic, in 2004, having retired after 26 years in the U.S. Army.
-During that time he built an international reputation as an expert in the field of inner ear medicine.
-He also received the Legion of Merit, one of our country’s highest awards.
+Richard “Rick” Kopke, M.D., joined the staff of the Hough Ear Institute (HEI) and its affiliate, Otologic Medical Clinic, in 2004, having retired after serving 26 years in the U.S. Army.
+During that time, he built an international reputation as an expert in the field of inner ear medicine.
+He also received one of our country’s highest rewards, the Legion of Merit.

-Dr. Kopke is board certified in otolaryngology.
-He has subspecialty certification in Neurotology.
-He is the Chief Executive Officer of the institute and serves as Medical Director of the INTEGRIS Cochlear Implant Clinic at HEI.
+Dr. Kopke was board certified in otolaryngology with subspecialty certification in Neurotology.
+He is the Chief Executive Officer of the Institute and retired recently from clinical practice to lead the Institute and focus on advancing the research at HEI.

-Dr. Kopke’s undergraduate and medical degrees are from the University of Washington in Seattle.
+Dr. Kopke earned his undergraduate and medical degrees from the University of Washington in Seattle.
 He received Fellowship training in Neurotology and Skull Base Surgery and Neurobiology from the prestigious Albert Einstein College of Medicine in New York.

-In his medical practice Dr. Kopke sees adults and children with ear, hearing and balance problems.
-He provides medical and surgical treatment for these problems as required.
-His surgical expertise includes procedures such as ventilation tubes, tympanoplasty, and mastoidectomy for chronic otitis media and cholesteatoma.
-He has a passion for helping adults and children with profound hearing loss through surgery and rehab for cochlear implants, as well as surgery for other implantable hearing devices.
-He also does more involved procedures such as acoustic neuromas and vestibular nerve sections.
+During his medical practice, Dr. Kopke saw adults and children with ear, hearing, and balance problems, and as required, he provided medical and surgical treatment for these problems.
+He had a passion for helping adults and children with profound hearing loss through surgery and rehab for cochlear implants, as well as surgery for other implantable hearing devices.

-Dr. Kopke also devotes time to research at the Hough Ear Institute.
-He and the HEI team are working on potential treatments and cures for sensorineural loss and balance problems.
-Their research efforts at present include regeneration of hair cells in the inner ear which could someday restore hearing and eliminate the need for hearing aids.
-Also being studied are novel approaches for delivery of therapeutic genes and medicines to the inner ear using magnetic nanoparticles
+Dr. Kopke now devotes much of his time to research at the Hough Ear Institute.
+He and the HEI team are working on potential treatments for sensorineural loss and balance problems.
+At present, their research efforts include regeneration of hair cells in the inner ear, which could someday eliminate the need for hearing aids.
+They are also studying medicines to treat tinnitus and reduce hearing loss as well as new approaches for delivery of drugs to the inner ear.

-A variety of clinical trials, begun by Dr. Kopke, are underway in the military to prevent and treat acute acoustic trauma and sudden hearing loss.
+Dr. Kopke was involved in leading a variety of clinical trials with the military to prevent and treat acute acoustic trauma and sudden hearing loss.
 Dr. Kopke participates in teaching and training of other ear surgeons in countries like Vietnam and Jordan.